Glossary

 MSCI US IMI Real Estate 25/50 Index | Designed to capture the large, mid and small cap segments of the US equity universe.
 All securities in the index are classified in the Real Estate sector as per the Global Industry Classification Standard (GICS).
 The Index also applies certain investment limits to help ensure diversification - limits that are imposed on regulated investment companies, or RICs, under the current US Internal Revenue Code.
 One may not invest directly in an index. |

-MSCI USA Momentum Index | Captures large and mid-cap US securities with high price momentum, while maintaining reasonably high trading liquidity, investment capacity and moderate index turnover.
+MSCI USA Momentum Index | Captures large and mid-cap stocks of the US market and is designed to reflect the performance of an equity momentum strategy by emphasizing stocks with high price momentum, while maintaining reasonably high trading liquidity, investment capacity and moderate index turnover.
 One may not invest directly in an index. |

 MSCI USA Value Index | Captures large and mid-cap US securities exhibiting overall value style characteristics using three variables: book value to price, 12-month forward earnings to price and dividend yield.
 One may not invest directly in an index. |